 Powdered oxygen bleach has the ability to:

-- Remove tough stains: Powdered oxygen bleach can work at stains without damaging your clothes.
+- Remove tough stains: Powdered oxygen bleach can work on stains without damaging your clothes.

-- Disinfect: It’s amazing to find a great detergent alternative that can clean, remove stains and disinfect.
-Powdered oxygen bleach has incredible anti-microbial qualities which disinfects your laundry (3).
+- Disinfect: Powdered oxygen bleach has incredible anti-microbial qualities which disinfect your laundry (3).

-- Be gentle: Powdered oxygen bleach is perfect for delicate items, such as underwear and baby clothes.
+- Be gentle: Powdered oxygen bleach is perfect for delicate items like underwear and baby clothes.

 Using Oxygen Bleach for Laundry